drewmoseley/meta-toradex-torizon-mixins/README.md

 # Torizon Versions

 This layer has been tested with the following Torizon versions.
-Please reach out to Toradex support if you need other version.
+Please reach out to Toradex support if you need other versions.
-* 6.8.1
+* 7.1.0

 # Adding the meta-toradex-torizon-mixins layer to your build